RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 * Holidays -- I wanted to weight Friday before Grand Final Day (23 Oct 2020) with a different weekend value - it seemed to affect some buildings but not others.
 So I left it out of the training data (ie weekend variable was set to NA).
 Melbourne Cup day (3 Nov 2020) was just modelled as a normal day as it didn't seem to have any effect in the previous years.
 Nothing special was done for other holidays of 2020 e.g. Easter - there didn't seem to be much difference.
 * I trained Buildings 0, 1, 3, and 6 together, used a kitchen sink variables approach, all variables plus 3 hours leading and lagging (except MSLP 1 hour leading and lagging), plus temperatures 24, 48 and 72 hours ago (<a href="https://eprints.qut.edu.au/95170/">Clements and Li 2016</a>), plus Fourier value of hour / day of year, plus day of week variable for each of seven days, plus weekend variable, plus Mon/Fri var, plus Tue/Wed/Thu var
 * However, this only predicts buildings 0 and 3 ultimately.
 The first period forecast for these buildings is taken from the last period of the training data, so we are sure to have that right.
 After that, the values are just repeated in blocks of four.
-* However, the b0 and b3 forecasts are slightly different based on the phase 1 experience - b0 ultimately doesn't use the "period 1" forecast of each hour.
+* The b0 and b3 forecasts are slightly different based on the phase 1 experience - b0 ultimately doesn't use the "period 1" forecast of each hour.
 * b0, 1, 3, 6 are normalized and a variable is attached to the training data based on <a href="doi.org/10.1016/j.ijforecast.2019.02.002">Smyl and Hua (2019).</a>
 * Next, b1 and b6 are forecast, without normalization.
 Building 1 has slightly fewer variables - there was some overfitting.